-NOTE: If no duration is provided, then only one Network Status Report will be provided to the IN-CSE.
+NOTE 1: If no duration is provided, then only one Network Status Report will be provided to the IN-CSE.

 locationArea shall be configured with location information specified by the IN-CSE.
 The IN-CSE may use location information that it collects from its registree's <locationPolicy> resources and/or M2M-Ext-IDs to configure this attribute.
-Shall be expressed as a list cell IDs, tracking areas, civic addresses or geopgraphic area.
+Shall be expressed as a list cell IDs, tracking areas, civic addresses or geographic area.

 supportedFeatures shall be set to a string value of "0" indicating no support for notifications via Websockets or notification test events.